Central Air Vs. Ductless Mini-splits

 Ductless mini-splits have visible indoor units, which some homeowners may find unappealing.

 Central air, on the other hand, is virtually invisible inside your home.
-Also, think about the flexibility you desire in terms of installation and temperature control in individual rooms.
+Also, consider the flexibility you desire regarding installation and temperature control in individual rooms.

 Climate and Local Regulations